 Part III – Connecting Addiction Science to Public Health Policy

-This session will focus on bridging scientific research with impactful public health policy, aiming to create a more effective and efficient system of services.
-The discussion will address the critical question: Do investments in research and evidence-based programs make a difference in public health outcomes?
+This session occurred on February 25, 2026.
+It focused on bridging scientific research with impactful public health policy, aiming to create a more effective and efficient system of services.
+The discussion addressed the critical question: Do investments in research and evidence-based programs make a difference in public health outcomes?

 Part IV – The Promise of Prevention to Address Addiction

-This session will showcase how prevention research has led to a better understanding of the causal mechanisms of substance misuse and addiction, leading to the development of programs, policies, and practices to prevent pathways to substance use in our youth.
+This session occurred on April 15, 2026.
+It showcased how prevention research has led to a better understanding of the causal mechanisms of substance misuse and addiction, leading to the development of programs, policies, and practices to prevent pathways to substance use in our youth.

-This session will focus on the essential role that community involvement plays in advancing research related to substance use prevention, intervention, and recovery.
-Drawing on diverse expertise, the session will highlight how engaging communities not only enhances the relevance and effectiveness of research but also ensures that policies and interventions are culturally responsive and sustainable.
+This session occurred on June 4, 2026.
+It focused on the essential role that community involvement plays in advancing research related to substance use prevention, intervention, and recovery.
+Drawing on diverse expertise, the session highlighted how engaging communities not only enhances the relevance and effectiveness of research but also ensures that policies and interventions are culturally responsive and sustainable.

 Part VI – The Aftermath: A Whole of Society Approach to Substance Use